Student Employees

 • Cease communication.

-• Report the phishing email to ITS (security@wesleyan.edu).
+• If you received the email via your Wesleyan email address, report the phishing email to ITS (security@wesleyan.edu).

 • Reach out to your financial institutions if money was involved.